Status: The Trustee Act received Royal Assent on April 29, 2022

-Bill 12, the Trustee Act, would make it more efficient to create and manage trusts while reducing the need to go to court.
+The Trustee Act (formerly Bill 12) makes it more efficient to create and manage trusts while reducing the need to go to court.

 A trust is a legal document by which assets are held and administered for the benefit of others.
-The new act would improve the management of trusts for businesses, decrease administrative burdens on beneficiaries, and reduce the need for court involvement.
-This would result in cost savings for Albertans, and free up the court’s time and resources.
+The Trustee Act improves the management of trusts for businesses, decreases administrative burdens on beneficiaries, and reduces the need for court involvement.
+This results in cost savings for Albertans, and frees up the court’s time and resources.

-Alberta’s current trustee legislation is outdated and requires modernizing as it mainly deals with trusts under wills.
-The new act has been adapted for modern business to apply to things like real estate investment trusts that fund land developments and royalty trusts that finance the oil and gas sector.
+The Trustee Act modernizes outdated legislation that mainly dealt with trusts under wills.
+The act has been adapted for modern business to apply to things like real estate investment trusts that fund land developments and royalty trusts that finance the oil and gas sector.
 Trusts have evolved, requiring significant legislative reforms to bring it into the 21st century and to reflect the needs of Albertans.

-- reducing administrative burdens and increasing the efficiency of trusts
+- reduces administrative burdens and increases the efficiency of trusts

-- lessening the need for court involvement by specifying processes so that, in many instances, trustees and beneficiaries do not need court applications for most matters
+- lessens the need for court involvement by specifying processes so that, in many instances, trustees and beneficiaries do not need court applications for most matters

-- providing a basis for trusts that do not have extensive terms, while making sure people can still set their own terms
+- provides a basis for trusts that do not have extensive terms, while making sure people can still set their own terms

-- clarifying trustees’ duties and their accountability to improve protection for beneficiaries
+- clarifies trustees’ duties and their accountability to improve protection for beneficiaries

-- decreasing the number of matters going to court resulting in cost savings in legal fees for Albertans, businesses and to free up court resources
+- decreases the number of matters going to court resulting in cost savings in legal fees for Albertans, businesses and frees up court resources

 - including a duty to report to beneficiaries and to be responsive to beneficiary requests would provide transparency and ensures proper administration of a trust

 - allowing for a temporary trustee when a trustee is temporarily absent or incapacitated

 - allowing for the removal of an unfit trustee and adding a process for a trustee to resign